gearglow/ReptiliaWithATwist/The List.md

 "Can't we just shift that into place instead of wearing it separately?"
 Elysia asked.

-"That's a good point," Janet replied, "but if it's separate, you can add enchantments.
+"You could," Janet replied, "but if it's separate, you can add enchantments.
 Contingency runes on the inner lining, and so forth."

 "Fair enough.
-I'll drop in on Claymore first chance, then."
+Robbie or I will drop in on Claymore first chance, then."